miheerdew/delayed-admin/Readme.md

 ### First an analogy
 Say you have a box containing an endless supply of candies, and that lately you have been eating lot more candy than you should be.
 After all, whenever you have an impulse to eat candy, it is so easy to just open the box and grab one.
 It's so hard to fight the craving!

- Now, imagine instead that the box had a mechanism to ensure that it only opens 20 min after you tell it to.
-Then it would be so much easier to resist the temptation of eating the candy (because even though the craving is there, there is nothing you can do about it, at least until the next 20 min).
+ Now, imagine instead that the box had a mechanism to ensure that it only opened 20 min after you tell it to.
+Then it would be much easier to resist the temptation of eating the candy, because even though the craving is there, there is nothing you can do about it, at least for the next 20 minutes.

 This is the principle Delayed Admin is based upon.
 It gives you a delayed access to admin privileges (the candy-box).